-Our latest science word puzzle has us breathing a sigh of relief.
-Can you solve the “Doomsday – NOT” edition of PacSci-Doku?
+Our latest science word puzzle is a story with a happy ending.
+Can you solve the “Major Comeback” edition of PacSci-Doku?

 This is Pacific Science Center’s home for news from under the arches and beyond.
 Find stories and ideas featuring our exhibits, IMAX theaters, events and programs that bring science to life and ignite curiosity in people of all ages.
 Find posts from our Wellbody Blog, an extension of Professor Wellbody’s Academy of Heatlh & Wellness, as well as our PacSci Life Blog, that follows all the happenings from our axolotls to our naked mole rats.

-Our latest science word puzzle is clean and refreshing.
-Can you solve the “Antibacterial Guru” edition of PacSci-Doku?
+Our latest science word puzzle is both yummy and yucky at the same time.
+Can you solve the “Wonderful Together, Terrible Apart” edition of PacSci-Doku?